Adventures in Malaysia: 6 Best Things to do in Gopeng

-Besides the adventures available in the Gopeng area, you can keep the adventure going by camping.
+Besides the things to do in the Gopeng area, you can keep the adventure going by camping all around the area also!

 Gua Tempurung